Olsro/rockbox-mini2g-themes/README.md

 # About iPod Mini 1G
 Those themes should work just fine with the iPod Mini 1G but I can't test it.

+# About other Black&White iPods (1G, 2G, 3G, 4G)
+You can find the same-but-adapted themes in this repo : https://github.com/Olsro/rockbox-mini2g-themes

 # Screenshots
 ## Minimless
 ![Alt text](Minimless/screenshots/1.png?raw=true "WPS1")